vicsho997/Machine-Learning-Notes/README.md

 3.very very slow to train, bc they have so many layers.
 Requier a lot of power.
 Almost impossible to understand predictions.

 """

+#Medium - Computational Complexity of ML Models
+"""
+Time complexity can be seen as the measure of how fast or slow an algorithm will perform for the input size.
+Time complexity is always given with respect to some input size (say n).

+Space complexity can be seen as the amount of extra memory you require to execute your algorithm.
+Like the time complexity, it is also given with respect to some input size (n).

+The complexity of an algorithm/model is often expressed using the Big O Notation, which defines an upper bound of an algorithm, it bounds a function only from above.

+To write computation complexity we are assuming as, n= number of training examples, d= number of dimensions of the data, k= number of neighbors
+0
+"""

+#The complexity of K Nearest Neighbors to find the k closest neighbor
+"""
+Train Time Complexity = O(knd)
+Loops through every training observation and computes the distance d between the training set observation and new observation.
+Time is linear with respect to the number of instances (n) and dimensions (d).

+Space Complexity = O(nd)
+K Nearest Neighbors store the data.
+Testing takes longer because you have to compare every test instance to the whole training data.
+"""

+#The complexity of Logistic Regression
+"""
+Training Time Complexity means in logistic regression, it means solving the optimization problem.
+Train Time Complexity=O(nd)

+Space Complexity = O(d)
+Note: Logistic regression is very good for low latency applications.
+"""

+#The complexity of SVM
+"""
+Training Time Complexity=O(n²)
+Note: if n is large, avoid using SVM.

+Run-time Complexity= O(k*d)
+K= number of Support Vectors,d=dimentionality of the data
+"""

+#The complexity of Decision Tree
+"""
+Training Time Complexity= O(n*log(n)*d) n= number of points in the Training set d=dimentionality of the data

+Run-time Complexity= O(maximum depth of the tree)
+Note: We use Decision Tree when we have large data with low dimensionality.
+"""

+#The complexity of Random Forest
+"""
+Training Time Complexity= O(n*log(n)*d*k) k=number of Decision Trees
+Notes: When we have a large number of data with reasonable features.
+Then we can use multi-core to parallelize our model to train different Decision Trees.

+Run-time Complexity= O(depth of tree* k)
+Space Complexity= O(depth of tree *k)
+Note: Random Forest is comparatively faster than other algorithms.
+"""

+#The complexity of Naive Bayes
+"""
+Training Time Complexity = O(n*d)

+Run-time Complexity = O(c*d)
+We have to retrieve feature for each classes ‘c’
+"""